Skip to content

 Background Requirements

-The MEA requires a plain white or off-white background — no patterns, no colors, no gradients.
+The MEA requires a plain white background only for the passport photo — no patterns, no colors, no gradients, and no off-white or cream tints.
+Off-white, light grey, and shadowed backgrounds that older portals once tolerated now fail under the ICAO-compliant rule.
 The background must be consistent across the entire photo with no visible shadows behind the head or shoulders.

 A common problem with home photos: the subject stands too close to a white wall, creating a shadow behind the head.
 Stand at least 50–60 cm away from the background wall to prevent this.